LornaGrace/multibrowse/README.md

 ###### maxNumberOfInputs : The maximum number of inputs
 - Default : 5
-- To set-up : Add an attribute “mb-inputs-max” with the desired value to the form.
+- To set-up : Add an attribute “data-mb-inputs-max” with the desired value to the form.

 ###### maxFileSize : Self explanatory
 - Default : 1MB